 Heartbreak is a painful feeling.
 You might be convinced that it will never end.
 Because of that, it causes anxiety and distress.
 You're worried that you'll be in pain for an indefinite amount of time.
 You could also be anxious about what your ex is up to, and if they miss you.

 There are so many thoughts swimming around in your mind after a breakup.
 It's natural to feel anxious or overwhelmed after you lose a relationship.
 Try to be patient with yourself, and know that feeling anxiety is part of the process.

 You might consider writing in a journal or talking out your feelings with your friends and loved ones.
 There is no wrong way to feel, and it can help to process that anxiety by getting it out on paper.

 How do you stay calm and manage your anxiety after a breakup?

 Staying calm after a breakup isn't easy; however, it is possible.
 In fact break ups in general aren't easy.
 Don't be hard on yourself if you're feeling anxious.
 It is natural to have anxiety, but rather than fight it, let yourself feel your feelings.

-It might help you to take a walk when you're feeling anxious or do something that provides you with a cathartic release.
+It might help you to take a walk when you're feeling panic or do something that provides you with a cathartic release.
 Maybe you like to act, write, or draw.
 Perhaps it helps you to sing out your feelings in the shower.
 Whatever lets you release your emotions, do that.